 Do My Kids Need to Be Vaccinated?

-Yes, your kids need to be fully vaccinated at least 14 days before traveling to Thailand.
+Your kids need to be fully vaccinated at least 14 days before traveling to Thailand for the test and go scheme.

 Do I Still Need a COE?